NomicFoundation/hardhat/docs/config/README.md

 - `gasMultiplier`: A number used to multiply the results of gas estimation to give it some slack due to the uncertainty of the estimation process.
 Default: `1`.

-- `accounts`: An array of the initial accounts that Hardhat EVM will create.
+- `accounts`: An array of the initial accounts that Hardhat Network will create.
 Each of them must be an object with `privateKey` and `balance` fields.
 Both of them `0x`-prefixed strings.
 By default, it has 20 accounts with 10000 ETH each.

-- `blockGasLimit`: The block gas limit to use in Hardhat EVM's blockchain.
+- `blockGasLimit`: The block gas limit to use in Hardhat Network's blockchain.
 Default value: `9500000`

-- `hardfork`: This setting changes how Hardhat EVM works, to mimic Ethereum's mainnet at a given hardfork.
+- `hardfork`: This setting changes how Hardhat Network works, to mimic Ethereum's mainnet at a given hardfork.
 It must be one of `"byzantium"`, `"constantinople"`, `"petersburg"`, and `"istanbul"`.
 Default value: `"istanbul"`

-- `throwOnTransactionFailures`: A boolean that controls if Hardhat EVM throws on transaction failures.
+- `throwOnTransactionFailures`: A boolean that controls if Hardhat Network throws on transaction failures.
-  If this value is `true`, Hardhat EVM will throw [combined JavaScript and Soldity stack traces](../hardhat-evm/README.md#solidity-stack-traces) on transaction failures.
+  If this value is `true`, Hardhat Network will throw [combined JavaScript and Soldity stack traces](../hardhat-network/README.md#solidity-stack-traces) on transaction failures.
 If it is `false`, it will return the failing transaction hash.
 In both cases the transactions are added into the blockchain.
 Default value: `true`
-- `throwOnCallFailures`: A boolean that controls if Hardhat EVM throws on call failures.
+- `throwOnCallFailures`: A boolean that controls if Hardhat Network throws on call failures.
-  If this value is `true`, Hardhat EVM will throw [combined JavaScript and Soldity stack traces](../hardhat-evm/README.md#solidity-stack-traces) when a call fails.
+  If this value is `true`, Hardhat Network will throw [combined JavaScript and Soldity stack traces](../hardhat-network/README.md#solidity-stack-traces) when a call fails.
 If it is `false`, it will return the call's `return data`, which can contain a revert reason.
 Default value: `true`

-- `loggingEnabled`: A boolean that controls if Hardhat EVM logs every request or not.
-Default value: `false` for the in-process Hardhat EVM provider, `true` for the Hardhat EVM backed JSON-RPC server (i.e. the `node` task).
+- `loggingEnabled`: A boolean that controls if Hardhat Network logs every request or not.
+Default value: `false` for the in-process Hardhat Network provider, `true` for the Hardhat Network backed JSON-RPC server (i.e. the `node` task).

 - `intialDate`: An optional string setting the date of the blockchain.
 If no option is set, the current date is used.
 Valid values are [Javascript's date time strings](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/parse#Date_Time_String_Format).